brugr9/UEPluginVolumeCreator/README.md

 Unreal&reg; Engine plugin "Volume Creator" enables real-time multiplanar and direct volume rendering from the Blueprint visual scripting system.

-The delivered assets provide importing DICOM&reg; based medical imaging data, applying values of interest&mdash;aka DICOM Window&mdash;and coloring the same from look-up tables and color-gradient based transferfunctions.
+The delivered assets provide importing DICOM&reg; or MetaImage&trade; based medical imaging data, applying values of interest&mdash;aka DICOM Window&mdash;and coloring from look-up tables and color-gradient based transferfunctions.
 With a clipping plane or a region of interest the user may crop the rendered volume interactively.
 The plugin acts as a framework which allows game developers to create VR/AR solutions which can be used as serious games, e.g., for teaching and training in medical education.

 <!-- UE Marketplace : End 1/2 -->